 Water diversion restrictions have a major impact on marsh management activities, especially during the first two months after flooding.
 Some properties are restricted to the point of not being able to maintain proper water levels while other properties cannot maintain an adequate circulation rate to properly flush salts and organic materials from their ponds.
 The results of both problems are poor water quality and decreased wildlife use.

-E.2.3 Listed Species Several state and federal listed or protected species can be found in the Marsh.
+E.2.3 Listed Species

+Several state and federal listed or protected species can be found in the Marsh.
 Wetland managers must follow state and federal restrictions in their day-to-day operations to protect these species and their habitats.
 Other Species of Concern may also be present, although species with this designation have no official state or federal status.
 The DFW is the state agency charged with enforcement of the California ESA and the Native Plant Protection Act to protect and preserve threatened and endangered species.
 The USFWS and NOAA are charged with enforcement of the Federal ESA.
 Through Section 7 of the ESA, these agencies issue BOs of projects that may include conditions to protect species covered by the ESA.
 In the Marsh the USFWS and NOAA have mandated restrictions on the timing and location of maintenance activities and diversions through BOs issued on the RGP 3.

-E.2.3.1 Chinook Salmon Suisun Marsh supports fish from the winter run and spring run Chinook salmon populations.
-The spring-run Chinook salmon are an ecologically significant unit (ESU) that includes naturally spawned spring-run Chinook salmon originating from the Sacramento River and its tributaries and also from the Feather River Hatchery Spring-run Chinook Program with population estimates of a few thousand individuals.
-The winter-run Chinook salmon is an endangered species that includes all naturally spawned populations of winter-run Chinook salmon in the Sacramento River and its tributaries in California, as well as the Livingston Stone National Fish Hatchery supplementation program with population estimates of less than a thousand individuals.
-E.2.3.2 Delta Smelt Delta smelt (Hypomesus transpacificus) was listed as threatened by both the State of California and the federal government in 1993.
+E.2.3.1 Chinook Salmon

+Suisun Marsh supports fish from the winter run and spring run Chinook salmon populations.
+The Central Valley spring-run Chinook salmon are listed as a threatened species by both the federal government (1999) and the State of California (2005).
+This evolutionarily significant unit (ESU) includes naturally spawned spring-run Chinook salmon originating from the Sacramento River and its tributaries and also from the Feather River Hatchery

+Spring-run Chinook Program with population estimates of a few thousand individuals.
+The Sacramento River winter-run Chinook salmon are listed as an endangered species by both the federal government (1989 and 1990) and the State of California (2005).
+This ESU includes all naturally spawned populations of winter-run Chinook salmon originating in the Sacramento River and its tributaries, as well as the Livingston Stone National Fish Hatchery supplementation program with population estimates of less than a thousand individuals.

+E.2.3.2 Delta Smelt

+Delta smelt (Hypomesus transpacificus) was listed as threatened by both the State of California and the federal government in 1993.
 Critical habitat was designated for delta smelt in 1995 and includes: Suisun Bay (including the contiguous Grizzly and Honker bays); the length of Goodyear, Suisun, Cutoff, First

 Mallard, and Montezuma sloughs; and existing continuous waters within the Sacramento-San Joaquin Delta.
+In 2009, the California Endangered Species Act (CESA) status was changed to endangered.